advantageous/konf/README.md

 `getMap` works with JavaScript objects. `getStringList` and `getConfigList` works with JavaScript array of string and a JavaScript array of JavaScript objects.

+Not you get an exception if the `path` requested is not found.
+Use `hasPath(path)` if you think the config path might be missing.

 Here is the full interface.